mweel1/usa_high_level/civic-organizations/us-federal-communication-comission/domain-zone/index.md

 ### Application Zones

-Application deployment will be provided by the FCC as it relates to allowing various businesses and governments to use the zoning application, this will be integrated with a [business licensing system](./business-license/index-md).
+Application deployment will be provided by the FCC as it relates to allowing various licensed business permitting people and governments to use the zoning application, this will be integrated with a [business licensing system](./business-license/index-md).

-### Federal

-The FCC will approve federal organizations spheres of influence based on their .gov e-mail address and government documents that must be uploaded.

-State logins will be provided on proof of their .gov e-mail address and state documents.

-### States
+### Parks

-The state will have a login to set and approve cities spheres of influence based on their documentation and .gov e-mail address.

-They will also provide logins for cities to manage their domain zones.
+The state will have a login to allow the national parks to setup all their domain zones, it will provide additional logins for each grant organization to install apps they deem fit.

-### Cities
+### Small Business Administration

-Cities will approve business zones, where a business permit must be uploaded and occupancy documents.
-Federal business license requirements will be enforced with local amendments based on the business type.
+Small business administration will have access to manage the business domain zones and provide credentials for business to manage their applications based on the intranet B2B specification that is associated with the business.

-## Business Zones
+#### Business Zones

-## Signage
+#### Signage

 Anytime an application zone is defined the business must provide a QR code before entry where:

 - A list of operating system restrictions are provided.
 - A directory of applications in that zone.
 A bit will be set on the application if it should be shown from a QR Code or only by pressing the domain zone button on your device.

-#### Emergency Zones
+## Emergency Zones (FEMA)

 Application's are approved and categorized by FEMA.
 When an emergency operation is present, a geo-fence is placed around the zone and the applications are deployed to the citizens.
 For example a disaster response team could highlight a location during a fire and deploy zone applications.
 All phone companies must provide a satellite connectivity for these emergency zones over a slow-ip connection on handset companies so there can be communication to the operation centers.